pchamuczynski/tomato-demo/epic_battle/README.md

 ## Features

 - **Character Selection**: Choose from Peter, Susan, Edmund, or Lucy as protagonists
-- **Enemy Selection**: Battle against witch, giant, or ogre antagonists
+- **Enemy Selection**: Battle against witch, cyclops, or ogre antagonists
 - **Weapon Choice**: Fight with sword, bow, or axe
 - **Location Settings**: Battle in desert, forest, castle, or swamp environments
 - **Real-Time Battle Arena**: Battle scene updates instantly as you change selections